cognisant/Docs.DevelopmentProcess/README.md

 There is also company-specific vaults.
 These are used for managing shared credentials associated with a specific company, or a software system used by that company.

-If you need to use the credentials for a shared account, you should find them in the relevant vault.
+If you need to use the credentials of a shared account, you should find them in the relevant vault.

 ### Planning Poker Cards